Skip to main content

 Every new client starts with a free consultation call.

-The content of each session is built around you.
-What we work on, the language we use, and the specific issues we address are all based on where you are in the process of change.
+Every session is built around you.
+What we focus on, the language we use, and the specific issues we address are based on where you are in the process of change.
 This isn't a scripted protocol.
 It's tailored to what you're actually experiencing.
+We'll combine traditional and conversational hypnosis, reframing, and strategy work to create the momentum of your success.
+Between sessions you'll also receive recorded hypnosis sessions and other tools, techniques, and strategies that support and complement the work we do together.

 What My Clients Have Said